 A great place to start is to make sure there is clarity and openness about who does what in the team.
 Are there team members with overlapping experiences that are in conflict?
 Are there people that are wearing two hats?
 Is there a person missing or a responsibility that is falling between the cracks?

 Richer Roles is a simple flexible outcome-oriented game designed to enable and encourage healthy and productive discussion of these issues.
 The cards contain 50 statements describing common responsibilities that are required in many software delivery departments and multiple agile frameworks.
 Teams are invited to gather and select one of 13 role names that they think suit them, then share out the responsibilities they are committed to.

 Since the cards are all unique, any uncertainty around who does what in the team will need to be resolved.
 If cards remain on the table, then something might need to be done.

 In any case, taking time to talk over these issues can only help teams to establish, or re-establish implicit norms that may be missing or weakened by circumstances.

 There is more, however, to team norms than who does what.
 To start with, there are the processes necessary to deliver software.
 You might consider using the Multi-team Software Delivery Assessment to dive deeper into technical delivery.
-We covered the value of this in the previous article.
 Finally, there is behaviour.

 Establishing what behaviours you want to see is often complex.
 Stamping out negative behaviour and encouraging more positive behaviour can both be wrong.
 Sometimes there is an optimum amount of useful behaviour before it causes a problem.
 For instance, overlapping between roles and covering each other's work is helpful when there is illness, emergencies or holidays to take, but specialisation also drives efficiency.